 We made a lot of use out of the jar lifter and bubble remover, and it was nice to have an extra timer.
 The funnel of course we use year round, especially when we freeze cooked beans.
 I would recommend the kit as a good starter set for canning.

 The bag holders came in a set of two, and I think I will be buying more.
 We use them when we fill our smoothie bags, freeze cooked beans or produce, and any other time we are filling bags.
 We often wash plastic bags and reuse them, and the bag holders serve as a perfect rack to dry them on.
 I do love a multitasker.

 Most of the time we are using these bag holders with quart freezer bags, but they can extend for use with gallon bags as well.

 Aim for simplicity

 These seem like simple tools, right?
-I have found that the best kitchen gadgets a.) are simple and easy to use, and b.) have multiple uses.
-These both qualify.
+I have found that the best kitchen gadgets are just that – simple.

 Though our fruit trees seem to be taking a break this year, I do plan to purchase some fruit from local orchards so we can enjoy some peaches through the winter.
 Do you grow any of your own produce, or do you prefer to get it from stores and farmers markets?